 After the death of Zrínyi Miklós, the Habsburgs made a peace with the Ottomans which was totally unacceptable to the Hungarians and Croatians alike.
 The Emperor alienated his Croatian and Hungarian subjects and the events caused the Wesselényi Conspiracy.
 It was a badly organized plot against the Habsburgs and it was revealed even before the uprising could break out in earnest.
 Zrínyi Péter was involved in it, and he set out from Csáktornya to Vienna in 1671 to clear the charges made against him.
 He didn’t know that the sultan had already betrayed him to Emperor Leopold.
 Although he was promised to get a safe-conduct from Emperor Leopold I, he was arrested.
 He and Frangepán, along with Nádasdy were soon beheaded and General Spankau seized Csáktornya and imprisoned his family members.
 Here you can read more about the Zrínyi family:

 The last of the Zrínyi family died in the battle of Zalánkemén in 1691, fighting for the Habsburg Emperor.
 The Habsburgs later gave the castle to the Bohemian nobleman, Count Jan Althan in 1719.
 The castle suffered a great fire in 1723 and in 1741, and there was an earthquake in 1738, too.
 Fortunately, the buildings were repaired.
-It was the time when a second floor was added to the palace, and the ruined bell-tower was rebuilt on a different place, namely on the top of the gate bastion.
-They built a clock into the bell-tower that was considered a very modern thing.
+It was the time when a second floor was added to the palace, and the ruined bell tower was rebuilt in a different place, namely on the top of the gate bastion.
+They built a clock into the bell tower that was considered a very modern thing.
 After the Althan family, the Festetics family has owned Csáktornya for 132 years.

 Officially, 2016 was the year in Hungary when we commemorated Zrínyi Miklós, along with our Croatian friends.
 It was the year when I launched my FB page to spread Hungarian history in English-speaking social media.
 My first post was about Zrínyi Miklós whom I respect above everybody in Hungarian history.